Learn to recognize libel and slander, and what you’ll need to win a lawsuit for damages caused by defamation of character.

 Slander is a spoken false statement about you.
 If a false statement is made about you by an individual, or a radio, television, or podcast announcer, the statement may be slanderous.

 Example of Slander

 Let’s say you applied for a job.
-When your prospective employer checked your references, your previous employer said he fired you because you falsified your time cards.
+When your prospective employer called your references, your previous employer said you were fired because you falsified your time cards.
 You know that statement is untrue.
 You never falsified your time cards.
 As a result, you didn’t get the job.

 This is slanderous.
-Your previous employer made a false statement to your prospective employer.
-The harm you suffered was not getting the new job.
+Your previous employer verbally made a false statement to your prospective employer.
+The harm you suffered was not getting a new job.